Tristan0318/Tristan0318.github.io/_pages/about.md

 ---
 <h1 class="main-heading">Hi there <img src="images/Hi.gif" width="40px"> Welcome to my Homepage!</h1>

 Hi!
-I'm <strong style="color:#274577;">Xinyu Yan</strong> (Tristan), currently a Ph.D. student at College of Computing and Data Science, Nanyang Technological University, where I am fortunate to be supervised by <a href="https://sites.google.com/view/wyb/people">Prof. Wei Yang Bryan Lim</a>.
+I'm <strong style="color:#274577;">Xinyu Yan</strong> (Tristan), currently a Ph.D. student at <a href="https://www.ntu.edu.sg/computing">College of Computing and Data Science</a>, Nanyang Technological University, where I am fortunate to be supervised by <a href="https://sites.google.com/view/wyb/people">Prof. Wei Yang Bryan Lim</a>.
 I am also affiliated with the Alibaba-NTU Global e-Sustainability CorpLab (ANGEL).

 My research interests primarily focus on <strong style="color:#274577;">Trustworthy AI</strong> (LLM Unlearning, Deepfake Detection) and <strong style="color:#274577;">Efficient AI</strong> (Efficient LLM Serving, Edge Computing), as well as other emerging areas in AI.
 I enjoy exploring diverse research directions and collaborating with researchers across different fields.

+Outside of research, I have a deep passion for **History** and **Philosophy**,  which often inspire the way I think about problems.
+I am also an avid fan of **Anime** and enjoy **Traveling** and **Hiking** whenever I get the chance 🏔️, as there is something about reaching a summit that feels not too different from finishing a paper.

 Please feel free to reach out 🥳, if you are interested in collaboration or potential opportunities!